o355/Calcfix/README.md

-# calcfix

-# Calcfix - End of Development:
+# Calcfix - End of Development Notice:
 Calcfix development has ended.
 While fun, I have gotten bored of coding for TI calculators, and the program is really at the best state it can be at.

+# Welcome to Calcfix!

 Calcfix (or Calculator Fix) has one simple mission:
 Fix your graphing calculator before class!